 1. Prepare your poaching liquid first in a large saucepan.
 Mix the red wine, water, maple syrup, orange juice, zest, and cinnamon.
 Warm on low heat to allow the honey to melt, then bring to a gentle boil.

 2. Meanwhile, peel the pears, keeping the tails on.
 With a melon baller or small teaspoon, scoop out a small portion off the bottom of the pear.

 3. Place the pears gently in the poaching liquid.
 Bring back to simmer.
 Cover and simmer on low for about 30 minutes.
 Check for doneness with the tip of the blade of a small knife.
 If needed, add a little more time but do not overcook as the pear will disintegrate.

 4. Carefully remove the pears with a slotted spoon and place them in a bowl.
 Pour the poaching liquid over and let cool.

-5. Serve some of the poaching liquid in individual dessert dishes, top with a pear and accompany each with a scoop of vegan frozen coconut or soy ice cream.
+5. Serve some of the poaching liquid in individual dessert dishes, top with a pear and accompany each with a scoop of plant-based ice cream.